Ken Barlow: Longevity

-By 1984, following the departures of original characters Annie Walker, Albert Tatlock, Len Fairclough and Elsie Tanner, Ken was the only character from the original cast who remained in the serial.
+By 1984, following the departures of original characters Annie Walker, Albert Tatlock, Len Fairclough and Elsie Tanner, Ken was the only character from the original cast who remained in the soap opera.
 A potential storyline was devised in which Ken and his then-wife Valerie would move to Australia.

 Spiritual enlightenment and a desire for self-improvement led Roache to consider quitting the series in the early 1970s, as he struggled with being in "the most ego-driven profession there is".
 He ultimately decided to stay—a decision he is happy with in retrospect, as his qualms were never with the series itself, but the way he felt personally.
 Roache said in 2010, "When people ask me why I've played the same role for 50 years I try to explain that I haven't because like all human beings, and thanks to clever script-writers, Ken's evolved.
 He's been married three times, had 24 girlfriends and is head of a totally dysfunctional family.
 He has a son [Peter] who's an alcoholic bigamist and a daughter [Tracy] who's a convicted murderer.
 How many actors get the chance to perform scenes with meaty content like that?"